-I work as an associate professor at the IE school of international relations and Saint Louis University (Madrid), where I teach courses in Political Theory, UN Peacekeeping Missions, African Politics, and Asian Politics.
+I work as an associate professor at the IE School of Global and Public Affairs (Madrid) and Universidad Europea (Valencia), where I teach courses in Political Theory, Conflict Analysis, Peace Building, African Politics, and Security Alliances.

 I am also an associate researcher at ReSeT, a Madrid-Based think tank on international relations and transnational governance, where I focus on Conflict, Sanctions, and International Development.

 I received Masters Degrees from the Universities of Amsterdam (2009, International Relations) and Valencia (2011, International Law).